-Except in a grave emergency, the Committee of Six, in setting the agenda for a Faculty meeting, shall not include any motion on a constitutional matter or a matter of policy unless it has assured that the motion, and the reasoning considered by the committee for and against it, will reach faculty members in time to allow reflection and informal discussion (normally by the Wednesday before the Tuesday of the meeting).
+Except in a grave emergency, the Committee of Six (changed to Faculty Executive Committee as of July 1, 2022)in setting the agenda for a Faculty meeting, shall not include any motion on a constitutional matter or a matter of policy unless it has assured that the motion, and the reasoning considered by the committee for and against it, will reach faculty members in time to allow reflection and informal discussion (normally by the Wednesday before the Tuesday of the meeting).
 This is known in local parlance as the Romer-Hawkins rule.